SiliconLabs/platform_hardware_drivers/fuel_gauge_battery_max17048/README.md

 4. Interrupt Management

      The MAX17048 has several interrupt sources.
 The state of these interrupts is determined by polling the STATUS register in response to assertion of the active-low ALRTn pin.
-The driver use a GPIO pin to connect to the MAX17048 active-low ALRTn pin.
+The driver uses a GPIO pin to connect to the MAX17048 active-low ALRTn pin.
 The MAX17048 does not have a global interrupt enable/disable bit.
 However, assertion of the active-low ALRTn pin is controlled by the ALRT global alert status bit in the CONFIG register.
 After clearing the specific alert source by writing a 0 to its corresponding STATUS register bit, it is also necessary to write a 0 to the CONFIG register ALRT bit to 0 to de-assert the ALRTn pin.

      The driver provides a way to enable and register callbacks for the following interrupts: